Management

 3. Establish team norms to ensure effective communication

-Here’s an example of a successful conflict rulebook that you can copy and use in your own team.
+Here’s an example of a conflict rulebook for your team:

 4. Be willing to make hard decisions

-• Show that you’re willing to listen to questions and concerns, but also come prepared with counterpoints.
+• Listen to concerns but come prepared with counterpoints.

 5. Frame discussion objectively

-When faced with conflict, it’s important to remember to give team members space to express their emotions and to validate those feelings.
-Sometimes all team members need to understand that they’re heard.
+In conflict, give team members space to express their emotions and validate their feelings.

-But, emotions can’t be the basis for problem-solving.
-It is necessary to keep emotions under control and think and speak as objectively as possible in the workplace.
+However, emotions shouldn’t be the basis for problem-solving.
+Keep emotions under control and think and speak objectively.

-Use questions like, “What is the end goal of the project?”
-“What are the expectations of workplace conduct?”
-“How are measurable results being affected?” to reframe conflict discussion and keep it impartial.
+Use questions like “What is the project’s end goal?” and “What are the expectations of workplace conduct?” to reframe discussions.

 Takeaways